Skip to main content

 We Are Welders is a tuition-free program open to low-income women and non-binary applicants.

-This 29-week program is designed to equip participants with the skills, knowledge and experience to increase their income and economic security.
-To ensure students are career-ready; the curriculum includes workshops aimed to build confidence and acquire new skills/knowledge through a mix of theory and hands-on practical learning activities.
-Students will complete a variety of skill-building courses followed by an eight-week paid work placement.
+This 28-week program is designed to equip participants with the skills, knowledge and experience to increase their income and economic security.
+To ensure students are career-ready; the curriculum includes workshops aimed to build confidence and acquire new trades-related skills/knowledge through a mix of theory and hands-on practical learning activities.
+Students will complete a variety of skill-building courses followed by a nine-week work placement.

 Limited support may be available for childcare and transportation (subsidy application required).